cemat295/Auto-post/README.md

 git clone https://github.com/lantas-bit/Auto-post
 cd Auto-post
 ```
+**Before installing required packages on cmd or powershell read this:**

 _if you already download and extract the Zip file run this on cmd inside the extracted folder_